macanhajc/rn-template/README.md

 ### **UI/BottomSheet**

 - A draggable BottomSheet component that supports:
-  - **Smooth Animations**: Swipe up or down to open and close the BottomSheet.
   - **Customizable Height**: Define the height of the BottomSheet for different screen sizes.
   - **Content Flexibility**: Pass any component inside the BottomSheet, making it perfect for modals, action sheets, or additional info panels.